You've Got to Hide Your Love Away: Performance in the film

 In the film Help!, at the opening of the song, the head of the cult, Clang (Leo McKern), appears from underneath a manhole cover in the middle of Ailsa Avenue, London, where parts of the film were shot.
 He stays there for the whole song, which the Beatles play in Lennon's quarters of the Beatles' shared flat.
 The flute part of the song is performed by George's in-house gardener (Bruce Lacey).
 They are watched by Ahme (Eleanor Bron), and at the end of the song, Harrison passes out after Ahme produces a giant needle for Starr, who is wearing the ring the cult is seeking.

-Other studio tracks

-In a montage, the first two takes (both broken down) are followed by a completed alternative version (Take 5), included on Anthology 2.
-Lennon counts off the song then stops to readjust the microphone ("I'm just going to raise this so as it's nearer the bass strings than the top string").
-This is followed by the sound of a glass shattering on the floor, prompting John to teasingly sing: "Paul's broken a glass, broken a glass.
-Paul's broken a glass.
-A glass, a glass he's broke today".
-(In the background, Ringo plays the snare drum with brushes, keeping time with John's cadence).
-John also addresses Paul as "Macca," a nickname in England for someone who has "Mc" in their last name: "Oh, you ready, Macca?"